-Note that if you are using an IDE that is available in languages other than English, you are asked to select a language version when you start the IAR Embedded Workbench for the first time.
-In this case, the filename is extended with ENU or JPN, depending on your choice of language (English or Japanese).
+Note that if you are using an IDE that is available in both English and Japanese, the language version is set when you start IAR Embedded Workbench for the first time, based on the language settings of the operating system.
+In this case, the filename is extended with ENU or JPN.

-See also Using and adding code templates, page 134.
+See also Using and adding code

+templates, page 146.